jarviscanada/jarvis_data_eng_BarbodRouzbahani/README.md

 # Barbod Rouzbahani .
 Jarvis Consulting

-I am Barbod, almost 23 years old, and I love to help people with the skills I have.
+I am Barbod, almost 23 years old, and I love to help people using the skills I have.
 I have a Bachelor of Computer Science from the University of Guelph, and I am passionate about designing and developing websites, and playing Water Polo!

 ## Skills